zman1026/The-Gift-Genius/replit.md

 - **Wishlist Image Upload:** Integrates **Uppy v5** for image uploads to Replit Object Storage, with a 10MB file limit.
 - **Wishlist Organization:** Items are filterable and sortable by priority (Must-Have, Would Love, Just a Thought).
 - **Family Management:**
     - **Invite System:** Users can invite family members via email or shareable codes.
-Unauthenticated users are seamlessly redirected through login to join.
+First-time users see a welcoming screen with "Create Account" and "Already have an account?
+Login" options.
+Cookie-based redirect preservation ensures invite codes persist through the OIDC authentication flow.
     - **Organizer Controls:** Family organizers can rename the family, set member-specific display names, update member profiles, and remove members.
 - **Purchased Items:** A dedicated, privacy-focused section where users can view only their own marked purchases, including private notes.
 Purchases are secured with multi-layered backend and frontend checks.